-Time Scope is important because the business typically works in cycles and it is critical that the architectures respect this time dimension to the organization's management and operation.
-Strategic plans for medium to large enterprises typically span a three to five year period and so it is common for strategic architectures to describe a similar time period while implementation projects typically run from between three to twelve months.
-Tactical architectures that group a number of implementation projects can span between one to two years.
+Time Scope is important because the business typically works in cycles, and it is critical that the architectures respect this time dimension of the organization's management and operation.
+Strategic plans for medium to large enterprises typically span a period of between three and five years, so it is common for strategic architectures to describe a similar time period, while implementation projects typically run for a period of between three and twelve months.
+Tactical architectures that group a number of implementation projects can span a period of between one and two years.

-Enterprise Architect has some useful features that can help with managing time including the Roadmap overlay that allows a time scale and extent to be defined and can indicate the phases any element passes through set against the backdrop of that timescale.
-The tick spacing can be set from days up to years allowing any time extent to be represented.
-Any architectural elements can be represented on Roadmap diagrams including architectures themselves, principles, capabilities, applications, information, and technology devices and more.
+Enterprise Architect has some useful features that can help with managing time, including the Roadmap overlay that allows a time scale and extent to be defined and that can indicate the phases any element passes through set against the backdrop of that timescale.
+The tick spacing can be set from days up to years, allowing any time extent to be represented.
+Any architectural elements can be represented on Roadmap diagrams, including architectures themselves, principles, capabilities, applications, information, technology devices and more.

 The flexibility of the overlay allows any diagram to be converted into a Roadmap, and there is a wide range of settings that can be used to configure the visualization of the Roadmap, including the Diagram Legend, which can be used to define the segmentation of the elements into a series of phases.
-The Roadmap Options can be used to change the time scale from years, quarters, months, or days down to a very fine graduations (used for engineering diagrams).
-The start and finish times can be set and the scale can be changed to stretch or collapse the time scale.
-The position and height of the time ruler can be changed and fonts and colors can all be configured to make the diagrams more appealing.
+The Roadmap Options can be used to change the time scale from years, quarters, months, or days down to very fine graduations (used for engineering diagrams).
+The start and finish times can be set, and the scale can be changed to stretch or collapse the time scale.
+The position and height of the time ruler can be changed, and fonts and colors can all be configured to make the diagrams more appealing.

-Roadmap options X
+Roadn nap options ×

 Enabled

-Timeline Properties
+- Tim neline Properti

-Roadmap Title: Product Lifecycle
+Ro admap Title: Product Lifecycle

-Units: Quarterly 💌
+Uni its: Quarterly +

-Tick spacing:
+Tic k spacing:

-Timeline Start: 01/10/2015 •]
+Tim ieline Start: 10/10/2020 🔹

-Timeline End: 17/08/2015
+Tim ieline End: 04/11/2020 👻

-Scale: Marker offset: Ticks:
+Sca ale: Marker offset: Ticks:

-Timeline Appearance
+Tim neline Appeara ance

-Roadmap Position: Top -
+Ro admap Positio n: Top 👻

-Timeline Height:
+Tim eline Height:

-Timeline Color:
+Tim eline Color: •

-Line Color: es at major intervals
+Line e Color: Lines at major intervals

-Font: A Cen ter marker labels
+For nt: A

-Use legend for phase colors
+Use legend fo r phase colors

-OK Cancel Help
+OK Cancel Help]